Alzheimer’s Breakthrough 2024

 The pioneer in this field is Vielight, a company in Toronto Canadaphotobiomodulation duo device that has engineered photobiomodulation devices which deliver the light therapy with head helmets and nasal applicators illustrated in the image to the right.
 Visit (https://www.vielight.com) for more information.
 When ordering any of their devices be sure to claim a 10% discount with coupon code healing4me.

 Vielight alone has sponsored 15 independent studies using their devices to evaluate the value of their photobiomodulation devices as a therapy for Alzheimers, Parkinsons and other neurological conditions.
+The summary below of several studies is an excellent overview of this groundbreaking therapy.

 I invite you to take a peak at a selection of study abstracts listed below all of which were published this year – 2024.
 As you can readily ascertain, researchers across the globe now view photobiomodulation as the Alzheimer’s breakthrough 2024.